• Link to Facebook

 ST13_07 – Strategic Processes and Practices

-Goal 5: Gender equality; Goal 8: Decent work and economic growth; Goal 10: Reducing inequalities; Goal 12: Responsible consumption and production
+Goal 3: Good health and well-being for people; Goal 8: Decent work and economic growth; Goal 11: Sustainable cities and communities; Goal 12: Responsible consumption and production

-ST13_08 – Artificial Intelligence, data and digital ecosystems
+ST13_08 – Ecosystems in disruption: Artificial Intelligence, data-driven innovation, and new frontiers

 Goal 9: Industry, Innovation, and Infrastructure; Goal 11: Sustainable cities and communities; Goal 12: Responsible consumption and production